-We have recently found ourselves implementing an interactive tool for visualising and manipulating an extended $\lambda$ -calculus, $F_C$ [7], which is the current, explicitly typed, intermediate language used in GHC.
-Our editor allows the user to view an entire $F_C$ term (e.g., a Haskell function translated to $F_C$ ).
+We have recently found ourselves implementing an interactive tool for visualising and manipulating an extended λ -calculus, F_C [7], which is the current, explicitly typed, intermediate language used in GHC.
+Our editor allows the user to view an entire F_C term (e.g. a Haskell function translated to F_C).
 The user has a cursor, which indicates the current subterm of the entire term that has the focus.
-The user can then apply operations to the current subterm, such as applying a $\beta$ -reduction simplification or unfolding a global definition at the first available place within the subterm.
+The user can then apply operations to the current subterm (e.g. applying a β -reduction simplification or unfolding a global definition at the first available place within the subterm).

 The tool provides a view of the variables that are currently in scope at the cursor location and this information is also provided to the functions that operate on the currently focused subterm.
-The tool provides several views on the internal data structure, and the user has ways of manipulating it with the output from what is rendered is just a view.
+The tool provides several views on the internal data structure.
+The user has ways of manipulating this internal data structure, and the output from what is rendered is just a view.